adityayedetore/povstim-with-childes/data/README.md

     4. Order map by number of utterances.
     5. Iterate through sets of n (=30) file names in map, randomly assign one to the validation set, another to the test set, and leave the remainder for the training set.
     6. Split data by assignments.

+### Exclusions for seq2seq

+The questions in the test set for the seq2seq fine tuning need to be excluded from the training set.
+The code used to find and exclude the files with those questions is in `tune`.

+*IMPORTANT*: I need to make clear (and automatic) the intermediate step of removing the files in the seq2seq test set.

+### Notes
+* The transcriptions in CHILDES do no decompose contractions, but the CHILDES treebank does.
+I have to go in and account for this.